arcus/arcus_skill_series_sql/sql_basics/sql_basics.md

 @teams_polls

 --{{0}}--
 We're firm believers that the best way to learn is to practice!
-As I mentioned before, we will have opportunities to practice writing our own SQL code today using a fake patient dataset.
+As I mentioned before, we will have opportunities to practice writing our own SQL code today using a fake patient database.
 There will also be some short quizzes to help solidify your understanding as we go.

 --{{0}}--
 With that being said, lets hop in!